The laid-back side of Kenting National Park

 Some people get confused, because Manzhou is both a township and a village.
 The township is a large area of Pingtung County which contains many small villages.
 One of those villages is called Manzhou.
 This village is the second biggest in the area after Hengchun.

 In central Manzhou, the main “downtown” part is at the big tree, next to 7-11.
 This is where you can find some of the best (and cheapest) food in all of Kenting National Park.
-Don’t expect anything fancy though… “local” is the keyword here!
+Don’t expect anything fancy though… “Local” and unpretentious are the keyword here!

 Things to do in Manzhou / Attractions